KTU-SRC-Org/ktu_src_app/README.md

 ## 🚀 Deployment

-This section describes how the application is deployed to production.

-* **Frontend (Vercel):** The frontend is deployed automatically.
-Any push or merge to the `main` branch will trigger a new production deployment on Vercel.
-* **Backend (Heroku):** The backend requires a manual push or is connected to a `release` branch (TBD).
+To be updated later

 -----

 ## ⚖️ License

-This project is licensed under the [MIT License](https://www.google.com/search?q=LICENSE).
+This project is licensed under the [Private License](https://www.google.com/search?q=LICENSE).